gca-research-group/jabuti-dsl-language-vscode/README.md

 <br/>

-Jabuti CE is an extension for VSCode that provides support for editing Jabuti DSL smart contracts.
+Jabuti CE is an extension for VSCode that provides support for editing smart contracts written in the Jabuti DSL.

 Main features:
 - Code highlighting
-- Autocompletition
+- Autocompletion
 - Code navigation
 - Syntax and semantic validation
 - Documentation on hover